 Most breweries in and around the Cleveland area have some sort of German beer on tap this time of year or are selling it in stores.
 So, pick some up and throw your own Oktoberfest celebration!

 As a bonus, put on an Oktoberfest playlist on Spotify or Pandora and pretend you’re celebrating Oktoberfest in your living room!
 This playlist is a great place to start, and includes songs that are traditionally played in the beer tents in Munich.

 Here are some tips for how to throw an Oktoberfest of your own at home, care of a friend of ours who’s an Oktoberfest expert:

 - How to Throw an Oktoberfest Party at Home: 5 Easy Steps to a Mock Munich

 - How to Decorate for an Oktoberfest Party: Authentic, Non-Cheesy Ideas

 - 15 Oktoberfest Party Foods To Get You In the Bierfest Mood

 The spirit of Oktoberfest season is upon us in Cleveland, and there are some incredible ways to celebrate.
-Whether it is cracking open an Oktoberfest beer from a local brewery or dancing to polka at Cleveland Oktoberfest in 2021, you’ll enjoy the charms of this German celebration right here in Ohio.
+Whether it is cracking open an Oktoberfest beer from a local brewery or dancing to polka at Cleveland Oktoberfest, you’ll enjoy the charms of this German celebration right here in Ohio.
 Prost!